-&lt;sup>1 The Economist (2020) provides yet again another article that questions the growth in executive pay in the US and the extent to which CEO pay is tied to performance.
+&lt;sup>1 The Economist (2020) provides yet another article that questions the growth in executive pay in the US and the extent to which CEO pay is tied to performance.

-&lt;sup>2 Conyon, Core and Guay (2011) call this hypothesis the "central tenet of agency theory and contracting" (p.
+$^{2}$ Conyon, Core and Guay (2011) call this hypothesis the "central tenet of agency theory and contracting" (p.
 404).
 We discuss below how our paper relates to Conyon, Core and Guay (2011) and Fernandes, Ferreira, Matos, and Murphy (2013).
-We also discuss below why the trade-off between pay and pay risk is broader than the [or "trade-off between firm risk and incentive pay] question about how firm risk is linked to incentive pay.
+We also discuss below why the trade-off between the level of pay and pay risk is different from the trade-off between firm risk and incentive pay.